 An artistic method, employed over the last 30 years, in an art practice that attempts to present the truth of things (especially in an information environment governed and shaped by the so-called "News Cycle"), is to look again at what was being reported 30 days previously.
 This method often results in re-provoking and re-searching process, leading to a "Wake Up Call".

-The Observer art review of an exhibition - Eco-Visionaries Confronting a Planet in a State of Emergency - at the Royal Academy in London one month ago (01.12.19) by Rowan Moore is headlined:
+The Observer art review of an exhibition - Eco-Visionaries Confronting a Planet in a State of Emergency - at the Royal Academy in London one month ago (01.12.19) by Rowan Moore is headlined: When the world is on fire, the last thing we need is hot air

-There is little urgency and plenty of chin-stroking from the artists in a show that claims to confront the climate emergency but offers few answers
+The subheading runs: There is little urgency and plenty of chin-stroking from the artists in a show that claims to confront the climate emergency but offers few answers

 "The dread term "virtue signalling", so often used to dismiss integrity and commitment is apposite here." he writes.